ESL Level: Upper-intermediate (B2/C1) (Advanced here)

 “If you want to control the population of your country, there has never been a tool as effective as Facebook.”

-Social media is perhaps too efficient at reaching the most receptive audiences for ads and campaigns.
+Social media is perhaps too efficient at reaching the best audiences for ads and campaigns.
 This allows bad actors such as political and hate groups to easily gain popularity and influence.
 Studies from MIT (2018) show that fake news spreads six times faster than true news.
-This leads to a polarization of society as newsfeeds make us more extreme in our views.
-We also filter out ideas that don’t align with our worldview.
-As a society, we lose touch with the shared facts and reality that bond us.
+This leads to division in society as newsfeeds make us more extreme in our views.
+We also filter out ideas that don’t agree with our worldview.
+As a society, we lose touch with the shared facts and reality that connect us.

 What do the film’s experts believe will happen in the future to society?
-Their earnest answers include civil war and the end of civilization due to our own willful ignorance.
+Their answers include civil war and the end of civilization due to our own ignorance.

 Social Media Lesson Plan: Comprehension Questions